craigargh/cfg-python/plan.md

 - How do I fix the images in the pdf export

 - Session 5:
-  - Should I add a section on how to create your own Python modules?
   - Add an analogy for how APIs work (e.g. a restaurant)
   - Add "understand how data is sent using APIs" to the learning objectives
   - Is there an option on the csvreader to read as a dictionary?
   - Add a link to PyPi and mention/link to a list of interesting packages
-  - Write explanations for files
-  - Write exercises

 - Add solutions for all exercises to slides
 - Test exercises/solutions work